Engineering-Research-and-Development/s-X-AIPI-Autonomic-Manager/NGSI-LD-Entities/NGSI-LD-Entities.md

 #### Solution 2

 The proposed solution aims to check anomalies in exploration data.
 The HITL entity is used to store information about aknowledgment of anomalies on behalf of the operator.
+With respect to Solution1, here attribute names are built by taking the whole name of related "small window" parameter without cutting the last particle.

 For simplicity, it is only reported the entity structure and attribute meanings:

 ```json
 {